Laya-Myadam/Predictive-Maintenance-using-BigData-/README.md

-# Predictive-Maintenance-using-BigData-
+# AI-Based-Predictive-Maintenance-In-Industries-using-BigData-
-Predictive Maintenance for Industries Using Flask and Big data
+Ai Based Predictive Maintenance for Industries Using Flask and Big data